-Our study aims to classify infrastructure companies in Europe as sustainable or not, as per the EU taxonomy objectives of 'climate change mitigation' and 'climate change adaptation'.
+Our study aims to classify infrastructure companies in Europe as sustainable or not, as per the EU Taxonomy objectives of "Climate Change Mitigation" and "Climate Change Adaptation".

-The dataset of this exercise are the 5,500 European (European Economic Area and UK) companies in the EDHECinfra & Private Assets universe, with the breakdown by asset classes presented in figure 1.
-These are presented by their high-level categorisation in The Infrastructure Companies Classification Standard (TICCS) - a systematic taxonomy developed by EDHECinfra & Private Assets to identify infrastructure-owning companies by asset type and economic properties.
+The dataset of this exercise are the 5,500 European (European Economic Area and The United Kingdom) companies in the EDHECinfra & Private Assets universe, with the breakdown by asset classes presented in Figure 1.
+These are presented by their highlevel categorization in The Infrastructure Companies Classification Standard (TICCS) - a systematic taxonomy developed by EDHECinfra & Private Assets to identify infrastructure-owning companies by asset type and economic properties.

-Each of these companies tracked by EDHECinfra & Private Assets has a primary TICCS industrial classification.
-The main activity of each asset subclass is identified and mapped to corresponding Nomenclature of Economic Activities (NACE) activities.
-NACE designates the standard integrated classification system for European products and economic activities.
+Each of these companies tracked by EDHECinfra & Private Assets have a primary TICCS industrial classification.
+The main activity of each asset subclasses is identified and mapped to corresponding NACE activities.
+The acronym NACE stands for Nomenclature of Economic Activities and designates the standard integrated classification system for European products and economic activities.

-The EU Commission provides a mapping of the EU taxonomy activities against the NACE classification system.
-Thus, the NACE classification system was used as an intermediary to map the Industrial Classification pillar of TICCS to the EU taxonomy activities with the objectives of climate change mitigation and climate change adaptation.
-This produces a binary classification of each asset subclass as 'qualified' or 'not qualified'.
+The EU Commission provides a mapping of the EU Taxonomy activities against the NACE classification system.
+Thus, the NACE classification system was used as an intermediary to map the Industrial Classification pillar of TICCS to the EU Taxonomy activities with the objectives of climate change mitigation and climate change adaptation.
+This produces a binary classification of each asset subclass as "qualified" or "not qualified".